01 December 2010

 raising the grain with a brass brush

 If you are starting with raw wood, simply get it wet and scrub it a bit to raise the grain.
+Rinse thoroughly, then let dry.

 You should then have a very clean oak surface with pronounced grain pattern.

-Clean oak with raised grain
+Clean oak with deep grain pattern

 Make sure your wood is dry, and let's get some color on it!